tloen/alpaca-lora/README.md

 Near the top of this file is a set of hardcoded hyperparameters that you should feel free to modify.
 PRs adapting this code to multi-GPU setups and larger models are always welcome.

+### Checkpoint export (`export_state_dict_checkpoint.py`)

+This file contains a script to convert the LoRA back into a standard PyTorch model checkpoint, which should help users who want to use the model with projects like [llama.cpp](https://github.com/ggerganov/llama.cpp).

 ### To do

 - [ ] Merge LoRA weights into LLaMA weights to remove inference dependency on PEFT